sarahrosegallagher/MechaCar_Statistical_Analysis-/README.md

 ## Study Design: MechaCar vs Competition

+### Safety Metrics Analysis

-* What metric or metrics are you going to test?
+What metric or metrics are you going to test?

+* Safety metrics for MechaCar and a selected competitor (i.e. crashworthiness and crash avoidance/mitigation).

-* What is the null hypothesis or alternative hypothesis?
+What is the null hypothesis or alternative hypothesis?

+* Ha: There is a difference between the competitor's safety ratings and MechaCar's safety ratings.

+* Ho: There is no difference between the safety ratings.

-* What statistical test would you use to test the hypothesis?
+What statistical test would you use to test the hypothesis?
 And why?

+* We would use a two-sample t-test for the A/B dichotomous data type.

-* What data is needed to run the statistical test?
+What data is needed to run the statistical test?

+* We would need continuous measures of safety metrics, running one t-test for each metric to compare the distribution of the means between the two manufacturers.